attogram/shared-media-api/docs/index.rst

 =====================

-``shared-media-api`` is a MediaWiki API wrapper that easily gets Category and File information into a flat PHP array.
+``shared-media-api`` is a MediaWiki API wrapper that easily gets Category and File information into simple PHP arrays.
 Fine-tuned for WikiMedia Commmons.

 Example: search categories